 The Sustainable DTP

 The climate emergency is the most important issue facing us today.
-Without fast, thorough, and structural change we will not be able to avert catastrophe.
+Without fast, thorough, and structural change, we cannot avert catastrophe.
 This crisis affects all of us.
 For those working in the Arts & Humanities, how might we respond?
-What kind of contribution can we make and how might this work?
-It is easy to think that our work is not important or significant in the light of the climate crisis.
-However there are ways that we can think creatively about how to contribute to the ongoing effort.
+What kind of contribution can we make, and how might this work?
+It is easy to think that our work is not important or significant in light of the climate crisis.
+However, there are ways that we can think creatively about how to contribute to the ongoing effort.

 Our Sustainabilty Toolkit can be used to think about your research and outlines some of the actions we are committed to as a DTP.